Stir Crazy (film): Critical response

 On Rotten Tomatoes, Stir Crazy has an approval rating of 69% based on 16 reviews.
 On Metacritic it has a score of 56% based on reviews from 6 critics.

 Roger Ebert gave the film two stars out of four and wrote that it "starts strong", but "once Wilder and Pryor are thrown into prison, it seems to lose its way" as "the movie gets bogged down in developing its own plot.
 That is not always the best thing for a comedy to do, because if we're not laughing, it hardly matters what happens to the plot."
 Vincent Canby of The New York Times panned the film as "a prison comedy of quite stunning humorlessness" which "appears to have been improvised, badly, more often than written."
 Kevin Thomas of the Los Angeles Times wrote, "Sidney Poitier has directed Stir Crazy as if it were as much fun as his previous comedies—e.g., Uptown Saturday Night.
 But no amount of bouncy good-naturedness can disguise the stretched-thin quality of the material."
 Gene Siskel of the Chicago Tribune was positive, giving the film three stars out of four and writing, "There are explosively funny moments in this prison comedy that wouldn't be there without Pryor, who radiates a comic energy in a scene even when he's merely standing still."
 Variety wrote, "The extensive comic talents of Richard Pryor take a below average film like Stir Crazy and make it into an often funny and saleable picture."
 Gary Arnold of The Washington Post also liked the film, stating that it "blends several inventive, high-spirited performing talents into a tangy, cheerful entertainment."
 David Ansen of Newsweek found the film "only intermittently funny", remarking that writer Bruce Jay Friedman is "trying for a formula film and can't land on the right formula.
 Is it a buddy movie, a caper comedy, a parody of prison films, an urban-cowboy neo-Western, a New York vs. Sun Belt comedy?
 Unfortunately it's more of a shambles than any of the above, albeit a fairly genial one."

-The film was nominated for a Razzie Award for Worst Supporting Actress for Georg Stanford Brown in drag.
+The film was nominated for a Golden Raspberry Award for Worst Supporting Actress for Georg Stanford Brown in drag at the 1st Golden Raspberry Awards.